 You can still have your own distinguished domain name pointing to your managed WP site.
 NameCheap makes this very easy from your account profile settings.

 Even after many years, most people don’t outgrow their Managed WordPress Hosting.
 Best-in-class services such as EasyWP offer blazing performance with all the most useful extra customization features available through an easy web interface.
-NameCheap’s Managed WordPress plans top off at 500,000 monthly visitors.
+NameCheap’s Managed WordPress plans to top off at 500,000 monthly visitors.
 By then, you’re surely not a beginner anymore.